muchimi/JoystickGremlinEx/README.md

 - New option to force numlock off when a profile starts to help with the more complex latching that use numpad keys.
 - Added joystick input value display on axis inputs - shows an axis bar with the current axis value in the input (QOL) - can be toggled in options.
 - Update to Python 3.12.5
+- Profile mode change is now disabled when the profile runs to avoid conflicts.
+Use the new profile startup profile option to pick a profile when the profile is loaded if the profile mode needs to be changed when the profile runs.
+- User plugins that use plugin variables now support partial save.
+This can be enabled or disabled in options.
+When enabled, plugin instance configurations setup in user-plugin tab will save in-progress work at edit time to the profile when the profile is saved.
+Instances that are not fully configured will not be active at profile runtime and a log entry will be issued as a warning to skip the instance load.
+This is on a per instance basis.

 6/6/24 - 13.40.13ex (h) **potentially breaking change**